Software Engineer

 Handle edge cases like when the matrix is a single row or column separately.

-Q27. what are the differences between stored procedure and triggers in SQL?
+Q. What are the differences between stored procedures and triggers in SQL?

 Stored procedures are precompiled SQL statements that can be executed on demand, while triggers are automatically executed in response to specific events.